cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-14.8-(blobless).md

 ::: warning

 A11 devices do not allow you to use SEP functionality in a jailbroken state with Odysseyra1n on iOS 14.8.
-SEP functionality are things such as a passcode, Face ID/Touch ID, and Apple Pay.
+SEP functionality includes things such as a passcode, Face ID/Touch ID, and Apple Pay.

 :::